METALS-Aluminium drops as bears attack, others wait for news on China

 * U.S.-CHINA: U.S. Commerce Secretary Wilbur Ross predicted Beijing and Washington could reach a trade deal that “we can live with” as dozens of officials from the world’s two largest economies resumed talks to end their trade dispute.

-The uncertainty was leading to lower market volumes, Strachan said.
+The uncertainty was leading to muted activity, Strachan said.
 “I think people are holding back before we’ve got any news on the trade talks or the (U.S. government) shutdown, which is lingering in the background.”

 * DOLLAR: The dollar index rose 0.2 percent, snapping a three-day losing streak, weighing on metals as it makes them more expensive for buyers using other currencies.